Return of Federal Title IV aid policy

-If you drop all or do not attend any classes before the first day of the payment period 100% of your aid will be cancelled.
+If you drop all or do not attend any classes before the first day of the payment period 100% of your aid will be canceled.

 Leave of absence

-WSU School of Medicine has a formal policy regarding leave of absence.
-For financial aid purposes all new leaves of absence is treated as a withdrawal effective the first day of the leave and a return calculation will be performed.
+WSU School of Medicine has a formal policy regarding leave of absence (LOA).
+For financial aid purposes all leaves of absence are treated as a withdrawal effective the first day of the leave and a return calculation will be performed.
 A return calculation could result in having to repay all or a portion of your financial aid back to Wayne State University.

 Financial aid satisfactory academic progress policy

 In order to receive financial aid, you must make satisfactory academic progress (SAP).
 If you do not meet the minimum requirements, you could lose your eligibility.

 Federal regulations require the financial aid office to apply reasonable standards for measuring whether you are making progress toward a degree.
 Making progress toward a degree is important for your academic success and a key factor in reducing student debt.